 The lesson of the story is, just because water heaters don’t look bad, does not mean that there isn’t a problem.
 Calcium and rust can build up in the bottom of the water heater over time.
 A water softener that isn’t working properly, or the lack of one when necessary, could cost you hundreds of dollars in additional repairs.
 If you hear your water heater making a loud, rumbling noise it is safe to say that it needs some maintenance work performed.
-You will most likely find that the noise is due to calcium and/or rust build up caused by the lack of a proper water treatment system.
-The picture below shows a hot water heater that was completely ruined from the inside by calcium build up.
+You will most likely find that the noise is due to calcium and/or rust build-up caused by the lack of a proper water treatment system.

 In this instance, the rumble from the water softener had dissipated by the time that we left the condo.
 The homeowner was left with clean, softened, non-chlorinated water coming from the EVRC city water softener that we installed.
 In addition, we were able to the issue with the water heater, saving our new customer any additional unexpected expense to repair or replace it.

 Realistically, the noise is not what you should be worried about (as scary as it sounds).

 Since that sediment acts as a layer of insulation, your water heater’s burner is running

 longer.
 This will cause the following: